keith-dev/openbsd/src/distrib/sun3/ramdisk/install.md

 	cat << \__md_prep_disklabel_1

-If you are unsure of how to use multiple partitions properly (ie. seperating /, /usr, /tmp, /var, /usr/local, and other things) just split the space into a root and swap partition for now.
+If you are unsure of how to use multiple partitions properly (ie. separating /, /usr, /tmp, /var, /usr/local, and other things) just split the space into a root and swap partition for now.
 __md_prep_disklabel_1